-Efficient removal of residual oxygen from nobel gases
+Efficient removal of residual oxygen from inert gases

-A highly efficient process for the removal of residual oxygen from nobel gases is suggested, which bypasses the use of highly reactive substances and avoids contamination of nobel gases.
+A highly efficient process for the removal of residual oxygen from inert gases is suggested, which bypasses the use of highly reactive substances and avoids contamination of inert gases.

 Challenge